OpenLute/OpenLute/instruments/renaissance/OL-R1/7-course/documentation/Build_Guide.md

 ### Assembly

 1. Once the neck is attached to the bowl, position the fingerboard on the neck.
-2. Check the alignment of the fingerboard with the neck and centerline of the instrument.
+2. Check the alignment of the fingerboard with the centerline of the neck.
 3. Glue the fingerboard to the neck.
 4. Allow the adhesive to fully cure before continuing.

 ---

+## 5. Nut

+### Parts

+* Nut
+* Fingerboard / neck assembly

+### Assembly

+1. Position the nut at the end of the fingerboard.
+2. Check that the nut is properly aligned with the centerline of the fingerboard and neck.
+3. Glue the nut in place.
+4. Allow the adhesive to fully cure before installing and tensioning the strings.

+---

-## 5. Pegbox Reinforcement
+## 6. Pegbox Reinforcement

 The pegbox is reinforced using a 1/4-inch diameter rod.